Return To School Project

 About

-The goal of this project is to compare the health, academic and social outcomes of children/youth with TBI who are served by the COR-TBI team model to outcomes of children/youth in a comparison site.
+The goal of this project was to compare the health, academic and social outcomes of children/youth with TBI who are served by the COR-TBI team model to outcomes of children/youth in a comparison site.
+We used a mixed method quasi-experimental design using school districts in Ohio as a comparison site.
+The sample included 377 families in Central Oregon school districts served by the COR-TBI model and 249 children in the comparison school districts.
+The comparison school districts did not have formalized return to school programs and were well matched with the Oregon school districts on demographic factors.

 Learn More